Brescia is one of the loveliest towns in Northern Italy and can be visited as a delightful day trip from Milan.

 Splendid squares and charming back streets

 Brescia boasts a number of really beautiful squares that were once the center of both the religious and political life and today are the preferred meeting place for the locals.
 The main square is Piazza Paolo VI, which is home to some of the most important historical buildings in Brescia.
-One of these is Broletto, the old public palace and seat of the city magistrates.
-The courtyard is really lovely, but what caught my attention were the grotesque faces decorating the keystones of one of the palaces…so weird!
+One of these is Broletto, the old public palace, and the seat of the city magistrates.
+The courtyard is really lovely, but what caught my attention was the grotesque faces decorating the keystones of one of the palaces…so weird!

 A short walk through Via Bevilacqua leads to Piazza Vittoria, inaugurated by Mussolini in 1932 and dominated by the huge white and ochre striped Palazzo delle Poste and the 60-meter-high Torrione, one of Italy’s first skyscrapers designed in the early 1930s to host the National Insurance Institute.
-This piazza is the departing point of the annual Mille Miglia, an historic competition of vintage cars.
+This piazza is the departing point of the annual Mille Miglia, a historic competition of vintage cars.

 Piazza della Loggia was built under the Venetians, who ruled over Brescia for a very long time between 1426 to 1796 and wanted to build a new square to express the power of the local government.
 It was designed following the Renaissance canons of perfect symmetry.
 It is lined with stunning buildings, including an astronomical clock similar to the one in St Mark’s square in Venice and the magnificent Palazzo della Loggia, which is still the seat of the local government.

 The square I liked the most, though, is Piazza del Mercato, which has been the site of the local market since 1428 and now is lined with lovely cafés and restaurants – the perfect spot to enjoy an al-fresco lunch in warm months (try Osteria Da Ceco)!